Roots and Radishes

 For sure!
 Use the same amount of apple cider vinegar as rice vinegar (two tablespoons).

-What should I eat with Asian slaw?
+What should I eat with this slaw?

-Asian slaw with ramen can go with any meal as a side salad, or pair it with your protein of choice!
+This coleslaw recipe can go with any meal as a side salad, or pair it with your protein of choice!
 To keep it vegan or vegetarian, try tempeh (such as teriyaki tempeh) or edamame.
 Otherwise, pork, chicken, and salmon would be delicious!

 Don't miss out on our other favorite grain-based salads!
 We adore this wild rice and pomegranate salad and this roasted beet and avocado salad.